rya-sge/access-denied/_posts/2023-07-20-metamask-secret.md

 See also [11. ethereum.stackexchange.com/questions/52658/where-does-metamask-store-the-wallet-seed-file-path](https://ethereum.stackexchange.com/questions/52658/where-does-metamask-store-the-wallet-seed-file-path/107765#107765) & [16. community.metamask.io/t/access-metamask-seed-via-pc-files/1027/5](https://community.metamask.io/t/access-metamask-seed-via-pc-files/1027/5)

-### Bonus
+### Further reading

-The application was also analyzed by a security engineer at CertiK in his blog.
+The application was also analyzed by a security engineer at CertiK on his blog in 2020.

 [18.
 How MetaMask stores your wallet secret?](https://www.wispwisp.com/index.php/2020/12/25/how-metamask-stores-your-wallet-secret/)